|Rock and roll heroes. Comic book heroes.|

 "A Marval Comics Super Special!" a first-of-its-kind magazine-sized publication, hit the news stands early in 1977.
 "Forty pages of full-color comics.
 Plus never-before-published photos and features.
 Printed in real KISS blood."

 Shout it out loud, indeed.
-Inside, the story.
+Inside, this story:

-``Heads up Flaming Youth!
-Hither cometh they destiny!" an old blind man being attacked by sidewalk thugs shouted at the passing Stanley and Simmons before hurling to them a cube later identified as the Box of Khyscz.
+"Heads up Flaming Youth!
+Hither cometh they destiny!" an old, blind man, being attacked by sidewalk thugs, shouts at the passing Stanley and Simmons before hurling to them a cube later identified as the Box of Khyscz.

-Pursued into Playland, where they were already headed to meet Frehley and Criss, the foursome ducked into the booth to pry open the box.
-Inside were three wood-carved figures and black star -- the Talismans of Khyscz -- that instantly transformed whoever held them.
+Pursued into Playland, where they were already headed to meet Frehley and Criss, the foursome duck into the booth to pry open the box.
+Inside are three wood-carved figures and black star -- the Talismans of Khyscz -- that instantly transform whoever holds them.
 Moments later... "in a paroxysm of thunder and lightening"...
 BOOM!*

 And there they were.

 Catman pouncing, Demon spitting flames, Star Child searing a man's soul and Space Ace teleporting them all to the momentary safety of Battery Park, where they soon met the man claiming ownership of the Box of Khyscz, the Monarch of Latveria: Dr. Victor Von Doom.

 |The Wrath of Dr. Doom.|